Inheritance in Java with Examples

 Inheritance in Java can be implemented or achieved by using two keywords:

-2. implements: implements keyword is used for developing the inheritance between a class and interface.
-A class always implements the interface.
+• The keyword implements is used for developing the inheritance between a class and interface.

-Role of Constructor in Inheritance
+Role of Constructors in Inheritance

 Advantage of Inheritance in Java